WirelessLan/BSALimitExpander/README.md

-# BSALimitExpander
+# BSA Limit Expander
-A plugin that increases the BSA file limit for Fallout 4
+A plugin that increases the BSA file limit to 65535 for Fallout 4

 ## Requirements
 * Building